BZIvanov/Learning-Node.js/README.md

 - limit concurrency
 - calls the next step in the program

-## libuv

-libuv is a package used for handling asynchronous I/O operations

 ## spawn() and fork()

 - spawn - used to launch new process.
 Does not create new V8 instance